Skip to main content

 HTTP stack

 By default, HTTP networking is done using URLSession via the URLSessionHTTPClient wrapper.
-Its init() accepts a URLSessionConfiguration to use with the underlying session.
+Its init() accepts a URLSessionConfiguration to configure the underlying session.
 Furthermore, URLSessionHTTPClient can also be subclassed if desired.

 If you wish to write a custom HTTP client, this can be achieved by conforming to the HTTPClientInterface protocol and passing it as the httpClient when initializing a ProtocolClient.